axrona/axrona/README.md

 -   📺 Watched episode 1 of [My Friend's Little Sister Has It In for Me!](https://anilist.co/anime/129195) (07:11 05 October 2025)
 -   📺 Watched episode 1 of [SPY x FAMILY Season 3](https://anilist.co/anime/177937) (06:49 05 October 2025)
 -   📺 Watched episode 1 of [To Your Eternity Season 3](https://anilist.co/anime/162669) (06:23 05 October 2025)
--   📺 Plans to watch [My Status as an Assassin Obviously Exceeds the Hero’s](https://anilist.co/anime/186794) (04:51 05 October 2025)

 <!-- ANILIST_ACTIVITY:end -->